thsuanwu/aegea/README.rst

 Aegea Batch
 -----------
-The `AWS Batch <https://aws.amazon.com/batch>`_ API lets you run non-interactive command line workflows in Docker containers, managing AWS ECS, Spot Fleet, and EC2 in your account on your behalf.
+The `AWS Batch <https://aws.amazon.com/batch>`_ API lets you run non-interactive command line workflows in Docker containers, managing AWS ECS, Fargate, and EC2/Spot in your account on your behalf.
 Use the ``aegea batch`` family of commands to interact with AWS Batch.
 The key command is ``aegea batch submit`` to submit jobs.

-Run ``aegea batch submit --command "echo 'hello world'" --memory 2048 --vcpus 4 --watch`` to run a Batch job that requires 2 GB RAM and 4 cores to be allocated to the Docker container, and executes the specified command.
+Run ``aegea batch submit --command "echo 'hello world'" --memory 4096 --vcpus 2 --watch`` to run a Batch job that requires 2 GB RAM and 4 cores to be allocated to the Docker container, and executes the specified command.